 In short: There is nothing in the specifications that prohibits the use of a body for a HTTP Delete request.
-However for some clients this may not be implemented and some servers may ignore it or work incorrectly.
+However for some HTTP clients this may not be implemented and some servers may ignore it, work incorrectly or refuse the request.

 According to Mozilla a DELETE request "may" have a body, compared to a PUT, which should have a body.
 By this it seems optional whether you want to provide a body for a DELETE request.
 The RFC states that: